-Field name Required action Special notes Connection String Optional: In the Connection String text box, enter any additional parameters.
+Field name Required actio Special notes Connection String Optional: In the Connection String text box, enter any additional parameters.
 Harvest itemtype In the Harvest itemtype text box, enter the name of the item types to be harvested, separated by commas.
+Harvest type is required to harvest the CM8 volume.
 Copy to itemtype The Copy to itemtype text box is a read-only field.
 Only SiqDocument is supported.
 In this release, the attribute lengths are increased for some.
-For more information, see "IBM Content Manager attributes" on page 70.
-Connect as In the Connect as text box, enter the logon ID that is used to connect and mount the defined volume.
-Note: This Content Manager user ID must have access to all documents to be harvested be able to create documents in the SiqDocument item type for copy to.
+For more information, see "IBM Content Manager attributes" on page 79 Connect as In the Connect as text box, enter the logon ID that is used to connect and mount the defined volume.
+Note: This Content Manager user ID must have access to all documents to be able to create documents in the SiqDocument item type for copy to.
 If the SiqDocument item type does not exist, a Content Manager administration ID must be used, as this ID creates the item type when the volume is created.
+When selected (the default state), IBM StoredIQ Platform tests to see whether the volume can be accessed.
 Password In the Password text box, enter the password that is used to connect and mount the defined volume.
 Volume In the Volume text box, enter the name or names of the volume to be mounted.
 Index options Select either or both of the Index options check boxes.
 Include system metadata for data objects within containers.
 Include content tagging and full-text index.
 These two options are selected by default.
 Validation To validate volume accessibility, select Validation.
 When selected (the default state), IBM StoredIQ Platform tests to see whether the volume can be accessed.